Cost Sharing/Matching Funds/In-Kind Contributions on Sponsored Projects

 - Voluntary Uncommitted: Voluntary Uncommitted M/CS is defined as "university faculty (including senior researchers) effort that is over and above the effort committed and budgeted for in a sponsored agreement."
 (A-21 Memo M-01-06) Voluntary uncommitted M/CS is not required as a condition of the award.
 These commitments will not be reflected in the final budget agreement between UAA and the sponsoring agency.
 This treatment is consistent with 2 CFR 220 (OMB Circular A-21) in that precise documentation of faculty effort is not always feasible and is not expected because of the inextricably intermingled functions performed by the faculty in an academic setting.
 Applicable and allowable costs in overrun of the allocated budget are also be recognized as Voluntary Uncommitted M/CS.

-A faculty member's salary, in which an attributable and verifiable portion of their compensated time is devoted to a sponsored project, with related staff benefits and the associated F&A on the salary and benefits.
+Faculty Time: A faculty member's salary, in which an attributable and verifiable portion of their compensated time is devoted to a sponsored project, with related staff benefits and the associated F&A on the salary and benefits.

 - In-Kind (UAA and Third Party):In-kind contributions are non-cash contributions in the form of goods or services that can be given a cash value.
 Examples include the fair market value of project supplies, transportation, and services.

 - Other Direct Costs (UAA and Third Party): Other direct costs that are paid for from sources other than the sponsor and directly attributable to support of the project may be used as M/CS.
 Examples include travel or equipment.